Matthew 5:4 Blessed are those who mourn, for they shall be comforted.

 Psalm 130:1-2 Out of the depths I cry to you, O LORD!
 O Lord, hear my voice!
 Let your ears be attentive to the voice of my pleas for mercy!

-Church can be one of those places to get help.
-If you don’t already have a church you regularly attend, we would like to invite you to view or visit Neighborhood Church.
-Our website has all the information you need for times and locations of all our Sunday gatherings.
-We would love for you to join in.
+Church can be one of those places to get help in times of grief.
+If you do not already have a church you attend, we would like to invite you to view or visit Neighborhood Church.
+We are a fun, welcoming church that loves God and seeks to live life His way.
+Each Sunday we study the Bible and have a great time together.
+We would love for you to join us.
+Our website has all the information you need for times and locations of all our gatherings.
 You can also find us online at neighborhoodchurch.com.
 As well, if you would like to view any of our past worship gatherings or videos, visit our YouTube channel, or just search Neighborhood Church Cypress or Neighborhood Church Los Alamitos on their YouTube site.